 Depending on your situation, one or both types of Guardians may be necessary.
 (One person can act as both Guardian of the Estate and Guardian of the Person.)
-Our attorneys will help you determine which type of guardianship is necessary.
+Our attorney will help you determine which type of guardianship is necessary.

 The process to appoint a permanent guardian may take approximately 6-8 weeks; however, if the Ward is in immediate danger or is a danger to others, we can file an application to appoint a temporary guardian, which can normally be accomplished within 2 weeks.
 The temporary guardianship only lasts 60 days, at which time it either terminates or becomes a permanent guardianship.

-After a guardian has been appointed, our lawyers will help you maintain the guardianship properly by assisting you in the preparation of the annual accounting and annual report.
+After a guardian has been appointed, our lawyer will help you maintain the guardianship properly by assisting you in the preparation of the annual accounting and annual report.
 We will also help you obtain permission from the court to pay bills and sell property if necessary.

 If you have a loved one who can no longer manage their finances or their health, please call Maverick Law and we will help you establish a guardianship in order to protect your loved one and prevent any potential harm that may occur.

 Alternatives to Guardianships – In order to avoid the necessity of a guardianship, there are other ways to avoid it ahead of time with appropriate legal planning.
 You should execute a Statutory Durable Power of Attorney (aka financial power of attorney) and Medical Power of Attorney, while you have the legal capacity to do so.
 You should also consider executing a Will and possibly Management Trust.
 Brian Maverick would be happy to discuss these other alternatives to guardianship.